 - the time necessary to “do the job right;” and most importantly,

-- a personal philosophy that says that true quality has inherent meaning and value – for the cleaner, his employees and his clients.
+- a personal philosophy that says that true quality has inherent meaning and value - for the cleaner, the cleaner's employees and the cleaner's clients.